 Reviews of Kids' Fiction

 I have been asked what I think I'm doing reviewing the science in children's fiction books.
-Don't I understand that this is FICTION, as in, make-believe?
+Don't I know that this is FICTION, as in, make-believe?

-If enough people complain about inaccuracies of all kinds in fiction books, then maybe the industry will decide to include technical reviews of ALL their books, not just nonfiction books.
+If enough people complain about inaccuracies in fiction books, then maybe the industry will ask for technical reviews of ALL their books, not just nonfiction books.
 And because most editors have no science background, this area is probably the one with the most potential for improvement.

 Site discussed in interview in Chemical & Engineering magazine.